Mining in Society

 a.

-NASA and private investors may search for, extract, and process
+how NASA and private investors may search for, extract, and

-minerals in outer space, and the primary reasons for mining the moon,
+process minerals in outer space, and the primary reasons for

 b.

-ocean floor, and list three places where the ocean is mined today.
-Share
+the ocean floor, and list three places where the ocean is mined

-this information with your counselor, and discuss the chief incentives
+today.
+Share this information with your counselor, and discuss

-for mining the oceans for minerals, the reclamation necessary after
+the chief incentives for mining the oceans for minerals, the

 c.

-has ended.
-List four metals and two nonmetals, and find out how each
+use has ended.
+List four metals and two nonmetals, and find out

-can be recycled.
-Find out how recycling affects the sustainability of
+how each can be recycled.
+Find out how recycling affects the

 d.

-With your parent or guardian's permission, use the Internet and other
+With your parent or guardian's permission, use the internet and

-resources to determine the current price of gold, copper, aluminum, or
+other resources to determine the current price of gold, copper,

-other commodities like cement or coal, and find out the five-year price
+aluminum, or other commodities like cement or coal, and find out

-trend for two of these.
-Report your findings to your counselor.
+the five-year price trend for two of these.
+Report your findings

 8.